 }

-Configure module build.grade
+Configure module build.gradle

 First, apply Kotlin plugin: